 University System of Georgia policy and South Georgia State College policy do not permit students to withdraw after the mid-point of the term except in cases of hardship.
-The mid-term date for each term is published on the SGSC campus websites.
-A "hardship" is a nonacademic circumstance that prevents a student from successfully completing a course. hardships Examples of include illness or other adverse medical condition. course/employment conflicts, and relocation of household.
+The midterm date for each term is published on the SGSC campus websites.
+A "hardship" is a non-academic circumstance which prevents a student from successfully completing a course.
+Examples of hardships include illness or other adverse medical condition, course/employment conflicts, and relocation of household.
 A hardship ordinarily applies to all courses undertaken in a particular term; however, SGSC treats each hardship request as a unique case.
-The request for the hardship "W" must originate with the student.
-Final approval rests with the Vice President for Academic and Student Affairs.
+A student must be passing a course at the time of the hardship in order to receive a hardship "W." The request for the hardship "W" must originate with the student and must have the written approval of the Director of Student Life.
+Final approval rests with the Vice President for Student Success.
 In all cases, the student bears the responsibility for proving that the hardship "W" is justified.